liv-daliberti/grail-simulation/reports/gpt4o/README.md

 both the summary Markdown and the underlying metrics JSON to `reports/gpt4o/` and `models/gpt4o/`.

+Need the provenance for the cleaned rows?
+See `clean_data/sessions/README.md` for the session-ingestion reference.

 - `next_video/` – overall accuracy, formatting/parse rates, and fairness cuts by
   issue and participant study for the promoted configuration.
 The directory also captures the raw `metrics.json` emitted by the evaluation stage.